-- h.
+- g.
+Allocation of resources to facilitate the development, implementation, monitoring, evaluation and follow up of performance improvement activities. - h.
 Assessment of the effectiveness of the PIPS program, at least annually, to determine its impact on patient care and service delivery. - i.
 Support the design and evaluation of new processes using the CQI process.